We can mention only one point (which experience confirms), namely,

 –Jen, SFLS Parent

-“Each of my children attended kindergarten at a wonderful Christian school, but I can truly say the SFLS offered the most well-rounded kindergarten experience.
-The academics are strong and the co-curricular components—such as art, music, religion/faith formation, and PE—are even stronger.
+“Each of my children attended kindergarten at a wonderful Christian school, but I can truly say that SFLS offers the most well-rounded kindergarten experience.
+The academics are excellent and the co-curricular components—such as art, music, religion/faith formation, and PE—are the perfect compliment.
 SFLS offers a challenging, yet nurturing, well-rounded approach to education and the growth of the entire child.
 We love the holistic approach it takes.”

 –Rebecca, SFLS Parent